Learn How To:

 Sensorineural Hearing Loss Is an Occupational Disease

-Sensorineural hearing loss usually results from long-term exposure to noise and is considered an occupational disease, if job related.
-It is permanent, and not treatable by medicine or surgery.
+Sensorineural hearing loss usually results from long-term exposure to noise and is considered an occupational disease if job-related.
+It is permanent and not treatable by medicine or surgery.
 This type of hearing loss is usually helped by hearing aids.
-Most occupational disease claims, including sensorineural hearing loss can be filed anytime.
+Most occupational disease claims, including sensorineural hearing loss, can be filed anytime.
 All such accepted claims are eligible for treatment (usually hearing aids).
 However to also be eligible for a Permanent Partial Disability (PPD) settlement, the occupational disease hearing loss claim must be filed within two years of the date of manifestation.

 Date of Manifestation for Occupational Hearing Loss Claims